 Some owners replaced the instruments with a 10.3-inch display, which shows everything you could need, including speed, revs, your audio preference and a sat-nav map.
 It’s well worth keeping an eye out for.

 Trim quality is pretty much beyond reproach.
 It boasts thick, yielding plastic on top of a dashboard that’s fronted by piano-black plastic and metal-effect trims, with chrome highlights, such as around the analogue clock.
 It’s quite the classy look.

 Meanwhile, all the dials, knobs, levers and buttons operate with a slick uniformity that feels just so.
 If this is your first foray into the world of VWs, you’ll feel rather special.

 The seats are very comfortable indeed, and even entry-level models get an electrically-adjustable backrest with adjustable lumbar support.
 Anything above SE will have an electrically-adjustable seat.

-As long as you go into Passat ownership knowing a 3-box saloon isn’t as practical as a hatchback, you’ll be fine.
-In which case the Passat will make a truly spacious and practical companion.
+As long as you go into Passat ownership knowing a three-box saloon isn’t as practical as a hatchback, you’ll be fine.
+In which case, the Passat will make a truly spacious and practical companion.

-In both the 7th and 8th generation versions, there’s a vast amount of space up front, so even those considerably taller than the norm will have no issues with discomfort.
+In both the seventh and eighth generation versions, there’s a vast amount of space up front, so even those considerably taller than the norm will have no issues with discomfort.